tranbom/veman/README.md

 # veman

-veman is a lightweight virtual environment manager for python meant to simplify working with venv.
+veman is a lightweight virtual environment manager using venv.
+With veman it is easier to manage multiple environments.

-Note: veman currently only supports Linux & bash
+Note: veman is under active development and currently only supports Linux & bash

 ## Installation